vexx-sm/TF2-Team-Radar/README.md

 The TF2 Team Radar plugin creates a simple, real-time radar display for each player, showing the positions of their teammates relative to their own position.

-The radar uses SourceMod's HUD (Heads-Up Display) text functionality to render the dots, making it a lightweight solution that doesn't require any client-side modifications.
+The radar uses SourceMod's HUD text functionality to render the dots, making it a lightweight solution that doesn't require any client-side modifications.

-Note: This radar only shows teammates and is designed for team coordination and tactical awareness in controlled environments (Comp coaching/scrims).
+Note: This radar only shows teammates and is designed for team coordination and awareness in a practicing environment (Comp coaching/scrims).
 It does not provide any information about enemy positions.

 <details>
 <summary>‎Here's a breakdown of its functionality:</summary>